jack1582/hq/README.md

   -d    debug or not, if debug, some more will be output -html
         print the innerHTML of the node
-  -ohtml
+  -noenc
+        DO NOT care about the output encoding. without this option, we try to detect and encode the output to utf8 -ohtml
         print the outerHTML of the node
   -text